 - Contemporary Art Museum: For modern art enthusiasts, this museum plays host to changing contemporary art exhibitions.

-- Maritime Museum: A stroking modern addition to the Szczecin skyline, this museum showcases life over the ages in this modern sea port.
+- Maritime Museum: A striking modern addition to the Szczecin skyline, this museum showcases life over the ages in this modern seaport.

 Where to Eat – Szczecin

 Largely because Szczecin is still making its way on to the Polish tourist scene, there isn’t a huge abundance of restaurants worth a visit.
 However, there are some gems to seek out: